The Basic Policy of Islam Regarding non-Muslims: Peace or War

 Act righteously towards disbelievers

-Allah does not forbid you from those who do not fight you because of religion and do not expel you from your homes, from being righteous toward them, and acting justly toward them.
-Indeed, Allah loves those who act justly.
+Allah does not forbid you from those who do not fight you because of religion and do not expel you from your homes, from being righteous toward them and acting justly toward them.
+Indeed, Allah loves those who work impartially.
 Qur’an 60:8

 Samples of Honorable Treatment of Nonbelievers

-• Permission of intermarriages with the People of the Book.
-Allah Almighty permitted the male Muslim to marry a female Christian or Jew and described the marital relationship as intimate, with affection and mercy.
+• Permitting intermarriages with the People of the Book and Muslims.
+Allah Almighty allowed Muslim to marry Christian or Jew and described the marital relationship as intimate, with affection and mercy.

 And of His signs is that He created for you from yourselves mates that you may find tranquility in them; and He placed between you affection and mercy.
 Indeed in that are signs for a people who give thought.”
 Qur’an 30:21